vvkmath/web-traffic-transformation/README.md

 - Step 6: Chart the distribution of the average time spent on each path

 ## Observations
 On average, users spend more time on the  on the initial stages (e.g., signup, tutorials and introduction) or paths.
-Once onboarded, the users feel more comforable in navigating the different webpages.
+Once onboarded, they feel more comforable in navigating the different webpages, spending considerably less time.